 - These smaller heads are easy to pick and use fresh in salads and stir-fries.

 - The major pest of this plant is the green caterpillar of the cabbage moth.

 Dropping the harvested heads in salty water will also help to identify the “surprises” you miss.
 Chewed up leaves are the primary sign that you have an infestation.

 Preventing the Cabbage Moth Butterfly Caterpillar

 If you are concerned with cutworms (small worms that eat the stems below the soil line) you can wrap the stem with a band of waxed paper or heavy paper to stop the worm from getting to the stem.
-A bit of lime or wood ash (very tiny bit) scattered around the plant will deter slugs.
+A bit of lime or wood ash (a very tiny bit) scattered around the plant will deter slugs.
 Alternately, you can use an organic slug bait around your transplants.

 (all numbers rounded out)